davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 One of the most common questions when building Nuxt applications is "how do I fetch data correctly?".

-Due to how isomorphic frameworks like Nuxt render on both the server and client, "where" and "when" become equally important questions, so before diving into the tools themselves, we'll unpack Nuxt's render lifecycle to understand the particulars of how state must be serialized, transferred, and rehydrated across the server-client boundary.
+In isomorphic frameworks like Nuxt, code runs on both server and client, making "where" and "when" equally important questions.
+Before diving into the tools, we'll unpack Nuxt's render lifecycle to understand how state gets serialized, transferred, and rehydrated across the server-client boundary.

 Once we've covered that, we'll dive into [`$fetch`](#fetch-your-http-client), [`useAsyncData`](#useasyncdata-adding-ssr-awareness), and [`useFetch`](#usefetch-the-convenience-wrapper) (which will make much more sense as you'll understand how each mitigates isomorphic concerns) before linking to some common patterns and recipes.